SgruntJs/form/README.md

 # form

-Create  ajax form, build with gulp ls and scss, connect with mysql database.
+Create  ajax form, build with gulp js and scss, connect with mysql database.